emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 These days, I make sure the team decides what happens next and takes on as much as possible themselves.

-The Liberating Structure "What, So what, now what?" is a great exercise for this.
+The Liberating Structure ["What, So what, Now what?"](https://www.liberatingstructures.com/9-what-so-what-now-what-w/) is a great exercise for this.

 And if there are specific tasks I might normally do, I consider who else might want to help.